ONLINE

 About Nina Meierding, M.S., J.D.

-Nina Meierding, a leader in conflict resolution for over 35 years, has mediated over 4,000 disputes and has trained thousands of people in almost all 50 states, as well as Canada, England, India, Ireland, the Netherlands, New Zealand, Scotland and Sweden.
-She has been an adjunct professor at Pepperdine University School of Law for over 25 years, and a visiting lecturer at many other law schools.
-Among her honors are the 2017 Lifetime Achievement Award by the American College of Civil Trial Mediators and the 2021 Distinguished Neutral of the Year from the National Academy of Distinguished Neutrals.
+Nina Meierding, a leader in conflict resolution for almost 40 years, has mediated over 4,000 disputes.
+She has trained many groups – including court systems, medical centers, government agencies, school districts, small and large business entities and non-profits in conflict resolution, cross cultural issues, and negotiation skills in almost all 50 states, as well as Canada, England, India, Ireland, the Netherlands, New Zealand, Scotland and Sweden.
+She has been an adjunct professor at Pepperdine University School of Law for over 25 years, and a visiting lecturer at many other law schools, as well as the National Judicial College.
+Among her honors are the Lifetime Achievement Award by the American College of Civil Trial Mediators and the Distinguished Neutral of the Year from the National Academy of Distinguished Neutrals.

 Reviews of Nina Meierding’s past presentations: